Aditya Birla Education Academy focuses on providing educators with learning opportunities to pursue their ambitions and boost their career growth.

 Contents: child protection, first aid basics for early years, infection control, nutrition for 3–8 yrs, sleep & routines, outdoor learning safety, mental-health-friendly classroom practices.
 Includes policy templates and school safety audits.

 Contents: designing responsive indoor/outdoor learning environments, provocations, loose parts, learning corners, Montessori/Forest school influences, materials selection on a budget, sustainable practices (recycling, natural materials).
-Finnish emphasis on outdoor ECE is discussed.
+Finnish emphasis on outdoor ECEC is discussed.

 Contents: family partnerships, home-visits (where applicable), community resources, culturally sustaining pedagogy, partnering with caregivers for assessment and transitions, engagement strategies aligned with NEP emphasis on parents/communities.